Wild Life (manga): Manga

-Volume list
+Volumes

 Drama

 A Japanese television drama adaptation of the series had been scheduled for March 2008.
 However, NHK announced the cancellation of the drama on January 11, 2008 when a giraffe and her calf suddenly died at the Akita Omoriyama Zoo where it was being filmed.
 NHK stated later that week that they would air two of the three completed episodes as stand-alone stories.